-The thesis should be based on high quality scientific content and carried out in close contact with the research groups involved in the programme.
+The thesis should be based on the high quality scientific content and carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the students.
+The major subject of the Thesis work should be Energy and Environmental Engineering.